How to Get Rid of Clothes Moths

 Whatever you do, please avoid hanging off-season garments in wardrobes, attics or other undisturbed areas that will provide ideal conditions for clothes moth larvae to eat your clothes!

-Step 10 - Continue to monitor
+Step 10 - Continue to monitor for presence of moths

 Prevention is better than cure!
 Be vigilant

-If you have suffered damage, you may want to keep clothes moth traps in place throughout the season (March to November) to monitor their potential presence.
+If you have suffered damage, you may want to keep clothes moth control traps in place throughout the season (March to November) to monitor their potential presence.
 In warmer Southern States from Florida across to Texas and then to California, clothes moths are often a year-round problem.

 Many of the traps on the market use an ineffective Chinese pheromone better suited to pantry moths.
 If you buy from Amazon, beware fake product reviews on a lot of the less common brands, and make sure you research thoroughly before buying - the longer you leave it before finding the right clothes moth traps that really work, the more time the clothes moths in your home have to proliferate.